 Fifield Hall Directory

 The electronic directory in Fifield Hall had not been updated for quite a while and there were many issues I noticed which needed to be addressed.
 My goal was to improve the user experience, improve performance, and modernize the aesthetics.
 The big issue was the legacy code.
 The original developer used mainly jQuery and then their predecessor made updates using Python.
-The back-end was not very secure and the application had poor front-end performance.
+The backend was not very secure, and the application had poor front-end performance.

-Looking at the old electronic directory above, it was clear that it was easier to do a full rebuild instead of refactoring the legacy code.
+After some discussion, it was clear that it was easier to do a full rebuild instead of refactoring the legacy code.
 The design did not need to be responsive, since it was housed in a touchscreen television, but the usability and performance needed to be improved.

 I gathered feedback from faculty, staff, and students on the old electronic directory to help with the design and functions of the new application.

 It was immediately clear from user feedback that there was a definite need to improve the electronic directory's performance.
 Due to how the old electronic directory was designed, it would have moments of lag and it would also take many interactions for users to find the information that they needed.

 Since it is an electronic directory, there were some functions that were necessary to have: